 Lori Williams has over 20 years of experience in RV including Controlled Remote Viewing (CRV), Associated Remote Viewing (ARV), and Extended Remote Viewing (ERV).

 The site contains plenty of free material to whet your appetite and there are newsletters that you can subscribe to which send automated emails containing links to introductory courses.
 There’s also a private Facebook group you can join.
-The feel is of a site that is very current and up to date with an open and welcoming approach to newcomers.
+The feel is of a very current site and up to date with an open and welcoming approach to newcomers.

-There are various courses on offer.
-For example, the six week video course in practical remote viewing for complete beginners costs $997 if paid in full with optional payment plans if you need to budget for this expense.
+The six-week video course in practical RV for complete beginners costs $997 if paid in full with optional payment plans if you need to budget for this expense.

-This introductory course is one of the cheapest.
-It is a short introduction covering the history and the techniques.
-I searched the course description but I couldn’t find the name of the instructor so it was not possible to check on the pedigree of the instructor.
+This introduction is one of the cheapest.
+It is a short introduction covering the origins, history, and the techniques.
+I searched the description but I couldn’t find the name of the instructor so it was not possible to check on the pedigree of the instructor.

-The course consists of ten modules, half of which are background and history and the other half are practical techniques.
+It consists of ten modules, half of which are background and the other half are practical techniques.
 It has a 4.8 out of 5 feedback rating from 770 students.
-I suspect this course is more suited to those who just want a high level overview of remote viewing without going into the subject to any great depth.
+I suspect this one is more suited to those who just want a high-level overview of RV without going into the subject to any great depth.

-His 4-DVD training program is available through his website, along with several supplmentary training programs and other resources.
+His 4-DVD training program is available through his website, along with several supplementary training programs and other resources.

 Remote Viewing Training by Morgan A. Farrell